johnzero7/HaydeeTools/README.md

 Haydee Tools
 =========
 Blender an addon to Export/Import Haydee assets.

-With Blender 2.80 Beta released there where many changes.
+With Blender 2.80 released there where many changes.

-From v1.1.0 of this addon will only work with Blender 2.80+ (and viceversa).
+From v1.2.0 of this addon will only work with Blender 2.80+ (and viceversa).
 For Blender 2.79 download v1.0.6

+Blender 2.80 ==> v1.2.0
+Blender 2.79 ==> v1.0.6

 Main Features: